-4. The game shall be started at 3 p.m., or at such other time as may be fixed by the controlling: body to suit local conditions.
+4. The game shall be started at 3 p.m., or at such other time as may be fixed by the controlling body to suit local conditions.

-TIME AND PROVISIONS RELATING THERERTO.
+TIME AND PROVISIONS RELATING THERETO.

-5. (i.)
-All matches shall be played in four quarters of twenty-five minutes each.

-(ii.)
-The controlling body may, in an emergency, reduce such time.

-(iii.) (iii) The time allowed between the first and second quarters shall, in the umpire's opinion, be sufficient to permit teams to change ends, but shall not exceed three (3) minutes.
-At half-time the players may leave the playing ground for not more than fifteen minutes..
+- 5. (i.)
+All matches shall be played in four quarters of twenty-five minutes each. - (ii.)
+The controlling body may, in an emergency, reduce such time. - (iii.)
+At half-time the players may leave the playing ground for not more than fifteen minutes. - (iv.)

-(iv.)
 Each quarter shall end at the first sound of the bell, to be rung by the Timekeepers as provided by Law No. 78.
-At the first sound of the bell the ball shall be dead, but a player who has, before the first sound of the bell, taken a mark, or been given a free kick, shall be allowed to kick, and a goal or a behind obtained there from shall be counted, provided no breach of the laws has been committed by the attacking side.
+At the first sound of the bell the ball shall he dead, but a player who has, before the first sound of the bell, taken a mark, or been given a free kick, shall be allowed to kick, and a goal or a behind obtained therefrom shall be counted, provided no breach of the laws has been committed by the attacking side.
 A goal or a behind obtained from a ball which is in transit before the first sound of the bell shall be counted, provided no breach of the laws has been committed by the attacking side.
 In each of the above cases, no breach of the laws by the defending side shall interfere with the counting of a goal or a behind.